 A Beginner’s Guide to Frame Rates

+The American standard for video has long been 30fps, though it’s 29.97 (see drop-frames below for explanation) for broadcast television.
+Thirty frames per second was chosen for ideal synchronization with the 60Hz power standard of the United States.
 This format is known as NTSC.
-In Europe, the video standard is 25 frames per second due to their 50Hz power standard.
+In Europe, the video standard is 25fps due to its 50Hz power standard.
 This format is known as PAL.
-Online video is often uploaded at 30fps, and sometimes even at 60fps for action-heavy content.
+Online video is often uploaded at 30fps — and sometimes even at 60fps for action-heavy content.

 23.976fps, 29.97fps, 59.94fps

 When color television was first introduced, the added signal that provided hue and saturation levels — known as the Color Subcarrier — caused interference with existing black-and-white televisions in the form of visible static.
 Fortunately, slowing the frame rate to 29.97 eliminated this static.
 Broadcasting in the 29.97 format has since become industry standard.
 This format is known as Drop-Frame, whereas 30fps would be called Non-Drop-Frame.